Turtle Creek Casino to reopen Friday

 Tribal casinos, according to the website of the Michigan Gaming Control Board, have no involvement with the State of Michigan.
 Odawa Casino in Mackinaw City opened this past Friday with its Petoskey location set to reopen next Friday as well.
 Little River Casino Resort in Manistee is set to open June 1.

-Tribal Chairman Thurlow “Sam” McClellan with the Grand Traverse Band of Ottawa and Chippewa Indians, which owns and operates Turtle Creek and Leelanau Sands Casinos, said the timing of the reopening was in line with Whitmer's decisions.
+Tribal Chairman Thurlow “Sam” McClellan with the Grand Traverse Band of Ottawa and Chippewa Indians, which owns and operates Turtle Creek and Leelanau Sands Casinos, said the timing was in line with Whitmer’s decisions.

 McClellan said the nation wrote a letter informing the governor of their plans to reopen the casinos and thanking her for what she’s done for the state of Michigan.